Vicnovais/meaun/README.md

   That is if your model has the name 'Employee', your controller name should be EmployeeController.js
   ```
   * As you can see in **UserController.js** present in this project, you must require the **model** and the **base controller**, then you can simply export your controller using the **BaseController.buildBaseController** function
   * That's it.
-All API routes are automatically created when you restart the project, and then you'll have access to the following routes:
+All API routes are automatically created when you restart the project, and then you'll have access to the following routes: (for testing, you may use a program to make the requests, as [PostMan](https://www.getpostman.com/) or any other you use)
   ```
   [GET] localhost:8080/api/ControllerName -> retrieve all registers
   Example: localhost:8080/api/user